-Other information included in the 2019 Annual Report of PJSC "RussNeft"
+Other information included in the 2020 Annual Report of PJSC "RussNeft"

-Other information consists of the information included in the 2019 Annual Report of PJSC "RussNeft", other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the 2020 Annual Report of PJSC "RussNeft", other than the consolidated financial statements and our auditor's report thereon.
 Management is responsible for other information.
-The 2019 Annual Report of PJSC "RussNeft" is expected to be provided to us after the date of this auditor's report.
+The 2020 Annual Report of PJSC "RussNeft" is expected to be made available to us after the date of this auditor's report.

-Our opinion on the consolidated financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information, and we willnot express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information specified above when it is provided to us and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.